Distance distributions and inverse problems for metric measure spaces: Characterization Results for Manifolds

+We now return to the main goal of the paper, which is to address the inverse problems (\globalInj)--(\local) laid out in Section \ref{sec:inverse_problems}, beginning with embedded manifolds and later moving on to abstract manifolds and metric graphs.

-We begin by reviewing some results on arguably the simplest subclass of mm-spaces: point clouds in Euclidean space.
-Let $\mM^m_{N,k}$ denote the collection of isomorphism classes of mm-spaces $\mathcal{X}$ such that $X$ is a set of $N$ points in $\R^k$, $d_X$ is Euclidean distance and $\mu_X$ is uniform (empirical) measure.
+We begin by reviewing a result on arguably the simplest subclass of mm-spaces: point clouds in Euclidean space.
+Let $\catC_{N,k}$ denote the full subcategory of mm-spaces whose objects are isomorphism classes of mm-spaces $\mathcal{X}=(X,d_X,\mu_X)$ such that $X$ is a set of $N$ points in $\R^k$, $d_X$ is Euclidean distance and $\mu_X$ is uniform measure.
 The problem of reconstructing $\mX$ from its collection of interpoint distances (i.e., from its distance distribution $H_\mX$) is classical and has applications to DNA sequencing and X-ray crystallography \cite{lemke2003reconstructing}.

-It is well known that $L_H$ does not distinguish elements of $\mM^m_{N,k}$ for any $(N,k)$ with $N > 3$.
-A simple counterexample appears in \cite{bloom1977counterexample} in the context of difference sets of integers and is given by mm-spaces $\mX,\mY \in \mM^m_{6,1}$ with $X = \{0,1,4,10,12,17\}$ and $Y = \{0,1,8,11,13,17\}$.
-One can check that $\mX \not \approx \mY$, yet $L_H(\mX,\mY) = 0$.
-Counterexamples in higher dimensions were given by Boutin and Kemper in \cite[Section 1.1]{boutin2004reconstructing}.
-Boutin and Kemper refined the question of whether $L_H$ distinguishes point clouds and proved the following theorem (which we state using our terminology).
+It is well known that $L_\mathrm{H}^{\catC_{N,k}}$ does not distinguish elements of $\catC_{N,k}$ for any $(N,k)$ with $N > 3$.
+Example \ref{exmp:integer_sets} gave an example of nonisomorphic mm-spaces $\mX,\mY$ in $\catC_{1,6}$ with $L_\mathrm{H}^{\catC_{1,6}}(\mX,\mY) = 0$.
+Counterexamples in higher dimensions were given by Boutin and Kemper \cite[Section 1.1]{boutin2004reconstructing}, who refined the question and proved the following theorem (which we state using our terminology).